 6–7 p.m., Gamon Hall

-Beginning this fall, Gary Church will be offering a weekly tutoring program to local elementary school children, and we invite your participation!
+Gary Church offers a weekly tutoring program to local elementary school children, and we invite your participation!
 For many years, Aldersgate UMC offered this program to children from Lincoln Elementary in south Wheaton.
 In the fall of 2022, Gary Church helped Aldersgate relaunch this program after a pandemic hiatus.
 Together, we provided tutoring for over 20 children during the 2022-23 school year.
 Following our merger last May, we are thrilled to be continuing this impactful ministry for the 2023-24 year at Gary Church.
 But we need your help!

 We are looking for tutors to help us meet the growing need in Wheaton.
 Tutors range from high school students to retirees, and no special skill set is needed.
 The goal of the ministry is to provide one-on-one homework help to local students in grades 2 through 5.
 Many of the students who sign up for this program come from immigrant and refugee families resettled in the area.
 So, in addition to homework help, tutors work with students to improve their basic reading and math skills.
 The most important goal, however, is to show these children that another person cares about them and their learning.